 The park covers an area of 460 hectares, making it one of the largest in the Île de France region.

-Visit of the Saint-Cloud Park
+Visit of the Parc de Saint-Cloud

 The park includes great perspectives, fountains, basins, formal and English gardens, with splendid views over the western part of Paris.